 The term also includes an agreement to create a charge.

-“Company” means a company formed and registered under this Act, or an existing company.
+Company means a company formed and registered under this Act, or an existing company.

-“Contributory” means every person liable to contribute to the assets of a company in the event of the same being wound up, and shall also, in all proceedings for determining the persons who are to be deemed contributories and in all proceedings prior to the final determination of such persons, include any person alleged to be a contributory.
+Contributory means every person liable to contribute to the assets of a company in the event of the same being wound up, and shall also, in all proceedings for determining the persons who are to be deemed contributories and in all proceedings prior to the final determination of such persons, include any person alleged to be a contributory.

-“Court” means the Supreme Court or a judge thereof and includes the Master when exercising, in accordance with the Rules of Court, the jurisdiction of the Court.
+Court means the Supreme Court or a judge thereof and includes the Master when exercising, in accordance with the Rules of Court, the jurisdiction of the Court.

-“Creditor” means a person who, in the event of the winding-up of a company, would be entitled to prove under such winding-up.
+Creditor means a person who, in the event of the winding-up of a company, would be entitled to prove under such winding-up.

-“Debenture” includes debenture stock, bonds, and other securities of a company, whether constituting a charge on the assets of the company or not.
+Debenture includes debenture stock, bonds, and other securities of a company, whether constituting a charge on the assets of the company or not.

-“Deed of Settlement” shall include any contract of co-partnership or other instrument constituting or regulating a company, and not being an Act of Parliament or Royal Charter or Letters Patent or the articles of association of a company.
+Deed of Settlement shall include any contract of co-partnership or other instrument constituting or regulating a company, and not being an Act of Parliament or Royal Charter or Letters Patent or the articles of association of a company.

-“Department” means the department of the Public Service principally assisting in the administration of this Act.
+Department means the department of the Public Service principally assisting in the administration of this Act.

-“Director” includes any person occupying the position of director by whatever name called.
+Director includes any person occupying the position of director by whatever name called.

-“Document” includes summons, notice, order and other legal process and registers.
+Document includes summons, notice, order and other legal process and registers.

-“Existing company” means a company, not being a foreign company, registered under or subject to the Companies Act 1893 (56 Vict., No. 8) 3.
+Existing company means a company, not being a foreign company, registered under or subject to the Companies Act 1893 (56 Vict., No. 8) 3.

-“Foreign company” means any joint stock company or corporation duly incorporated for trading or other business purposes according to the laws in force in the country, other State, or place in which it is incorporated, other than a company incorporated in Western Australia.
+Foreign company means any joint stock company or corporation duly incorporated for trading or other business purposes according to the laws in force in the country, other State, or place in which it is incorporated, other than a company incorporated in Western Australia.

-“Liability” in Part VII includes any compensation for work or labour done; any obligation or possibility of an obligation to pay money or money’s worth pursuant to or on the breach of any express or implied covenant, contract, agreement, or undertaking, whether such breach does or does not occur or is or is not likely to occur or capable of occurring before the conclusion of the winding-up of a company; and generally includes any express or implied covenant, contract, agreement, engagement or undertaking to pay or capable of resulting in the payment of money or money’s worth, whether such payment be, as respects amount, fixed or unliquidated, and payable in one sum or by instalments or periodical payments, as respects time, present or future, certain or dependent on any one contingency, or 2 or more contingencies, or as to mode of valuation capable of being ascertained by fixed rules, or assessable only as matter of opinion.
+Liability in Part VII includes any compensation for work or labour done; any obligation or possibility of an obligation to pay money or money’s worth pursuant to or on the breach of any express or implied covenant, contract, agreement, or undertaking, whether such breach does or does not occur or is or is not likely to occur or capable of occurring before the conclusion of the winding-up of a company; and generally includes any express or implied covenant, contract, agreement, engagement or undertaking to pay or capable of resulting in the payment of money or money’s worth, whether such payment be, as respects amount, fixed or unliquidated, and payable in one sum or by instalments or periodical payments, as respects time, present or future, certain or dependent on any one contingency, or 2 or more contingencies, or as to mode of valuation capable of being ascertained by fixed rules, or assessable only as matter of opinion.

-“Limited company” means a company, the liability of the members of which is by the memorandum limited to the amount (if any) unpaid on the shares respectively held by them.
+Limited company means a company, the liability of the members of which is by the memorandum limited to the amount (if any) unpaid on the shares respectively held by them.

-“Liquidator” includes official liquidator, provisional official liquidator, or provisional liquidator.
+Liquidator includes official liquidator, provisional official liquidator, or provisional liquidator.

-“Local register” means the register to be opened and kept in this State by a foreign company and provided for in Part XI.
+Local register means the register to be opened and kept in this State by a foreign company and provided for in Part XI.

-“Manager” means principal executive officer of a company whether such principal executive officer be the managing director, or the secretary, or some other officer with some other designation.
+Manager means principal executive officer of a company whether such principal executive officer be the managing director, or the secretary, or some other officer with some other designation.

-“Memorandum” means the memorandum of association or deed of settlement of a company as originally framed or altered in pursuance of any enactment.
+Memorandum means the memorandum of association or deed of settlement of a company as originally framed or altered in pursuance of any enactment.